victorbrca/blog_hugo/content/post/how-to-collect-ups-data-on-pfsense-with-telegraf.md

 print(output)
 ```

-The output of the data will be as shown below.
-If you would like to format the output data, see the instructions on my GitHub Repo - https://github.com/victorbrca/telegraf-plugins/tree/main/UPS
+The output data will be as shown below.
+If you would like to format the output, refer to my instructions on my GitHub Repo - https://github.com/victorbrca/telegraf-plugins/tree/main/UPS

 ```none
 ups,ups.name=BackUPSES750 battery.charge=100,battery.runtime=18405,ups.status="OL"